Identifying Talent

 Developing Organizational Talent that Lasts

-You can’t just trust a gut feeling to hire and develop the best talent now.
+You can’t trust your gut instinct to hire and develop the best talent now.
 I firmly believe we should use assessment tools to assist in hiring decisions.
 Science can help us supplement a candidate’s interview and job history, resulting in a much less biased hiring decision.

 Use assessment tools to measure a potential employee’s skills and smarts in a way that you can’t do through an interview alone.
 In addition, scoring candidates on an assessment can help you get a clearer view of the playing field.